DavidDock/ElephantMouseMonkey/README.md

 * As the site owner I want to entertain the user.
 * As the site owner I would like to provide a simple game that all can play on a multitude of device types.
 * As the site owner I would like to encourage the user to play more than once and return to the site.
+* As a site owner I want to teach the user new facts whilst playing.

 #### How will the goals be acheived

 * Engaging UX that to grab childrens attention and be fun.
 Bright colors, fun typography and cartoon images all matching the animal theme of the game.
-* A fun and informative question to start the game.
+* A fun and informative question to start the game, teaching the user a fact about the subject matter.
+There will be a number of different questions to keep the returning player enertained.
 * Options to change the background image will keep the user entertained and encourage them to play again.
 * Large, intuitive buttons so the navigation is straight forward.
 * A set amount of rounds of the game to play so a winner is determained and informed by a results screen.